sixfourthreetwo/modular-framework/README.md

 # modular-framework

-Crafting a modular CSS framework I can use for starting web projects.
+Experimenting with a CSS framework to use for my personal web projects.

-Allowing me to explore HTML & CSS in rapid succession.
+With this, I'm able to explore HTML,CSS & JS in a modular way in rapid succession.

 https://sixfourthreetwo.github.io/zero-css-framework/